 - Soooo, Troy keeps the chaos away?

-- Troy's the only one (possibly due to dumbness) of the group that is genuinely nice to everyone.
+- Troy's the only one (possibly because he's just too dimwitted) of the group that is genuinely nice to everyone.
 He gets angry/frustrated like any person, but he has no prejudice.
-Think about it: In the first episode: Pierce hates young people (or all people? or life? or something...), Shirley's ultra-religious, Abed can only see people as tropes which inevitably leads to prejudice, Annie is a little pretentious/thinks she's smarter than all the others, Jeff definitely thinks he's too good for community college and Britta has that whole high-and-mighty look I'm an activist and I care about issues thing going on.
+Think about it: In the first episode: Pierce hates young people (or all people, or life, or something...), Shirley's ultra-religious, Abed can only see people as tropes which inevitably leads to prejudice, Annie is a little pretentious/thinks she's smarter than all the others, Jeff definitely thinks he's too good for community college and Britta has her high-and-mighty 'look I'm an activist and I care about issues' thing going on.

 - Harsher in Hindsight: Troy's absence leading to the darkest timeline seems harsher after Donald Glover left the show in the fifth season, which became the last season after NBC cancelled the show.
 You could say Troy leaving the group really did lead to the darkest timeline.
 This was later subverted when it was announced that Yahoo!
 Screen would produce at least one more season with virtually the same budget as the NBC seasons.